Chart Color Schemes

 Residential development activity is lower than average in Old Toongabbie according to AreaSearch's national comparison of local real estate markets

-Old Toongabbie has seen approximately 11 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
-Between FY-21 and FY-25, around 58 homes were approved, with a further 6 approved in FY-26.
-On average, about 1.6 new residents arrived per new home over the past five financial years.
-However, this figure has increased to 4.9 people per dwelling over the past two years, indicating growing popularity and potential supply constraints.
+Old Toongabbie saw approximately 11 new homes approved annually, with a total of 58 homes approved between financial years FY21 to FY25, and 6 so far in FY26.
+On average, 1.6 new residents arrived per new home over the past five financial years, indicating balanced supply and demand conditions.
+However, this ratio has increased to 4.9 people per dwelling over the past two financial years, suggesting growing popularity and potential supply constraints.
+Development projects averaged $487,000 in construction value, targeting the premium market segment with higher-end properties.

 Frequently Asked Questions - Development